 Also, this book did what the three original books failed to do – it turned me to Team Peeta.

-And. . . when I emailed the publisher to tell them how much I LOVED this book, they offered to give a copy away to a reader.
+And. . . when I emailed the publisher to tell them how much I LOVED The Girl Who Was on Fire, they offered to give a copy away to a reader.
 So, if you’d like your own copy, leave a comment (one per person, only if you live in the USA or Canada, tragically (that is, it’s tragic that it’s only open to those readers, not tragic if you live in one of those two countries)).
 I’ll close entries at midnight on Sunday night and announce a winner Monday morning.
 Ta-da!